niallobrien/asset-pipeline-tailwind/readme.md

 ```

 ### Edge
-If you're using Edge with AdonisJS, in `start/hooks.js` (create it if it doesn't exist) add:
+If you are using Edge with AdonisJS, in `start/hooks.js` (create it if it doesn't exist) add:
 ```
 const {hooks} = require('@adonisjs/ignitor')
 const path = require('path')